 In other words, the DA determines if any criminal laws appear to have been violated.
 The DA’s Office conducts its own investigation, then reviews evidence obtained from that investigation and evidence provided to it by the SFPD Homicide Detail, analyzes the pertinent laws, determines whether any appear to have been violated and considers whether sufficient evidence exists to bring criminal charges against any of the involved officers.

-The OCC performs four main tasks:
+The DPA performs four main tasks: